dchow1992/Vex_Snippet_Library/README.md

 # Vex Snippet Library
- Python Panel utility to help write vex in Houdini
+ Python Panel utility for creating, storing, and accessing vex snippets in Houdini.